developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Instant Screen Lock on Power Key
 Used to specify what happens when the Power Key on the device is used to turn the device off, especially whether the device is locked, requiring it to be unlocked by entering a PIN or password, if one is specified.

-- When the value ***Off*** is chosen, turning the device off using the Power Key is handled the same as when the device times out and turns itself off automatically.
+- When the value ***Off***- turning the device off using the Power Key is handled the same as when the device times out and turns itself off automatically.
 In such a case, if device remains off for longer than value set using the Managed Configuration **Security Configuration - Screen Lock Timeout**, when it is turned back on, the device is locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.

-- When the value ***On*** is chosen, turning the device off using the Power Key is handled differently than when the device times out and turns itself off automatically, specifically the device becomes locked "instantly" when turned off using the Power Key.
+- When the value ***On***- turning the device off using the Power Key is handled differently than when the device times out and turns itself off automatically, specifically the device becomes locked "instantly" when turned off using the Power Key.
 In such a case, no matter how long the device remains off, when it is turned back on, the device is locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.

 ### Screen Lock Type
 Used to specify the type of lock that is used to protect the device from use by unauthorized persons.

-- When a value of ***None*** is chosen, no lock is applied and the device can be used by anyone.
+-***None***- no lock is applied and the device can be used by anyone.

-- When a value of ***Swipe*** is chosen, unlocking requires only a simple swipe and the device can be used by anyone.
+-***Swipe***- unlocking requires only a simple swipe and the device can be used by anyone.

-- When a value of ***PIN*** is chosen, unlocking requires entry of a PIN (personal identification number) and the device can only be unlocked by someone knowing the correct PIN value.
+-***PIN***- unlocking requires entry of a PIN (personal identification number) and the device can only be unlocked by someone knowing the correct PIN value.

-- When a value of ***Password*** is chosen, unlocking requires entry of a password and the device can only be unlocked by someone knowing the correct password value.
+-***Password***- unlocking requires entry of a password and the device can only be unlocked by someone knowing the correct password value.

-- When a value of ***Pattern*** is chosen, unlocking requires drawing a pattern on the screen using the touch panel and the device can only be unlocked by someone knowing the correct pattern.
+-***Pattern***- unlocking requires drawing a pattern on the screen using the touch panel and the device can only be unlocked by someone knowing the correct pattern.

 ### Screen Lock Timeout
 Used to specify what happens when a device turns off as a result of a timeout.